CyberFlameGO/svnpython/Doc/library/cgi.rst

    Arguments are *fp* for the input file and *pdict* for a dictionary containing other parameters in the :mailheader:`Content-Type` header.

-   Returns a dictionary just like :func:`urlparse.parse_qs` keys are the field names, each value is a list of values for that field.
+   Returns a dictionary just like :func:`parse_qs` keys are the field names, each value is a list of values for that field.
 This is easy to use but not much good if you are expecting megabytes to be uploaded --- in that case, use the :class:`FieldStorage` class instead which is much more flexible.